leoloveisme/happybeings/README.md

 Should you decide to contribute in / to the project, you will NOT receive ANY reward(s)!

+It would be ideal if we could win some intersex and queer writers for the project.

+The objective of the book(s) to show that happy life without money is not only possible but absolutely possible.

+Change management:

+1. write an amazing book / screenplay
+2. make an amazing film based on the book
+3. get people propagate the ideas from the book
+4. make the ideas from the book the new normal (create a new model which will make older models obsolete)

+****************

 You might also want to check out the Wiki:

 https://github.com/leotheforth/happypeople/wiki